kushagra1198/MCTS-TicTacToe/README.md

 # Monte Carlo Tree Search Algorithm (MCTS)
 Monte Carlo tree search (MCTS) is a heuristic search algorithm for some kinds of decision processes, most notably those employed in game play.
 MCTS was introduced in 2006 for computer Go.
 # Why MCTS?
 For solving board games like tic-tac-toe, genrally algorithms like MinMax are used.
-This project is a way of trying out techniques to create a AI solver which can be used to play a AI vs Human or AI vs AI game.
+This project is a way of trying out techniques to create a AI solver which can be used to play an AI vs Human or AI vs AI game.

 # How does MCTS work?
 read this to understand the [working of mcts](https://github.com/kushagra1198/MCTS-TicTacToe/blob/master/MCTS_Kushagra_Notes.pdf).